ScottyLabs/dining-api/README.md

 Now install the API's dependencies by 'cd'-ing into the root of the repository and running:

 ```
-bun install
+pnpm install
 ```

-Then, you can run the server with `bun dev` and it should work!
-You can also use `bun run dev` since `bun dev` is its shorthand version.
+Then, you can run the server with `pnpm dev` and it should work!
+You can also use `pnpm run dev` since `pnpm dev` is its shorthand version.

-Note: To add new dependencies, use `bun add dependency-name`.
-To remove dependencies, use `bun remove dependency-name`.
-Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.
+Note: To add new dependencies, use `pnpm add dependency-name`.
+To remove dependencies, use `pnpm remove dependency-name`.
+Run `pnpm outdated` to see what dependencies are outdated and `pnpm update` to update all outdated dependencies to the latest version.

 ## Testing the Dockerfile